serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 			// ...
 ~~~

-Here's how the skeleton of host-side Provider Service look like.
+Here's how the skeleton of host-side Provider Service looks like.
 SAAgent class extends the standard Android Service class.
 In other words, this file represents a special Service, which contains all host-side functionalities.
 There's also SASocket subclass, which drives the connection itself, between Android smartphone and Gear2 widget.
 It's your application's main logic.

 In general - SAAgent class can be compared to something like a Peer.
 On the other hand, SASocket is the 'bridge' between SAAgent and Galaxy Gear2 device.

 ##Gear-side logic
-Information from the previous paragraph comes very handy, when we take a closer look at the Gear-side part of the application.
+Information from the previous paragraph comes very handy when we take a closer look at the Gear-side part of the application.
 Open up the JavaScript file and compare it with the following method flow diagram:
 ![wtf](http://yuml.me/b314b50f)

 When Gear tries to connect, it searches for available SAAgent.
 Then, we go one step further by setting appropriate listener and firing 'SAAgent.findPeerAgents' method.
-Next, we check, if SAAgent's and Gear's AppNames do correspond with each other.
+Next, we check, if SAAgent's and Gear's AppNames correspond with each other.
 If so, we request service connection with SAAgent and finally can communicate with the host-side Android device using SASocket.

 ##Sending and receiving data
 Here comes the most important part of the first tutorial app - transferring data between Android and Gear.
 We do that using binary data arrays (in this example, Strings).
-It's a very crucial skill, essential basic, which you must know in order to be able to jump into developing bigger and more valueable applications.
+It's a very crucial skill, essential basic, which you must know in order to be able to jump into developing bigger and more valuable applications.
 Let's take a closer look at the Android-side:

 ###Receiving - Android
 ~~~ android